meltingcore/bg/food-court/quick-reference.md

 Game is played in rounds where 1 round consists of all players taking their turns clockwise.
 Each player turn consists of the following:

-1. **Fill Hand:** Discard up to 3 cards and draw up to the hand limit.
-2. **Main Action:** Choose 1 of the following actions:
+1. **Main Action:** Choose 1 of the following actions:
+    * **Cook:**
-    1. **Prepare:** Move ingredient cards from hand to play as prepared but unused.
+       1. Put up to 3 ingredient cards as prepared and unused.
-    2. **Cook:** Use prepared unused ingredients to fulfill recipe requirements and place the recipe card on top of the ingredients.
+       2. Cook up to 2 easy or 1 non-easy (normal or hard) recipe using their cards and the prepared ingredients to cover their requirements.
-    3. **Serve:** Serve cooked recipes to customers in the player queue and resolve any customer and special ability effects to score points.
-Set aside 1 win condition card for tracking if applicable.
+    * **Serve:** Serve cooked recipes to customers in the player queue and resolve any customer and special ability effects to score points.
+Set aside 1 end condition card for tracking if applicable.
-3. **Attract Customers:** If requirements are met, attract 1 customer from the central queue to the player queue.
+2. **Attract Customers:** At the end of a turn if requirements are met, attract 1 customer from the central queue to the player queue.
-4. **Additional Actions:** Players may perform any of the following actions at any time:
+3. **Additional Actions:** Players may perform any of the following actions at any time:
     - Play event cards.
     - Play drink cards.

+Outside their turn players discard up to 3 cards and draw up to the hand limit.

 ## Card Types